davedbase/solid-slider/README.md

 - 1.3.15 - Updated to Solid 1.7.11
 - 1.3.16 - Updated dependencies and move Solid from dependency to peer
 - 1.3.17 - Added typs definition to exports (thanks [ChristophP](https://github.com/ChristophP))
+- 1.3.18 - Adjusted documentation which was demonstrating incorrect import paths

 ## Keen Options API